Tracey Roberts (politician): Personal life

 Roberts renounced her United Kingdom citizenship in 2021 ahead of the 2022 election in order to comply with Section 44 of the Constitution of Australia.
 In 2008, she was diagnosed with breast cancer.
 Her first husband died of Hodgkin's disease in 1995.
 She has since remarried.
 She has had one son with each husband.
+In 2025, she announced a recent diagnosis of multiple systems atrophy affecting her mobility and speech.
+She committed to serving her full term following the 2025 Australian federal election.